-Terminal 21 on Sukhumvit is like no other shopping mall in Bangkok, a fun place to visit, even if you don’t plan to buy anything.
+Terminal 21 Bangkok on Sukhumvit is like no other shopping mall in the city, a fun place to visit, even if you don’t plan to buy anything.
 It is designed like the departure hall of a vast international airport, with escalators and boarding gates to take you to nine different destinations in no time: the Caribbean, Rome, Paris, Istanbul, Tokyo, London, San Francisco, New York and Los Angeles.

 Each floor of Terminal 21 designed around nine famous city themes, shopfronts and alleys are decorated in each city style and even shop names sound like foreign languages but you still can read them all.
 The entire building is huge.
 The central area is vast and buzzing with activity, people seem to spend most of their time taking each other’s photo in front of a red London bus, a pair of wrestling Sumos of the favourite and most eye-catching display: the Golden Gate Bridge of San Francisco.
 The name Terminal 21 comes from the location on Sukhumvit 21.

 Just to set the atmosphere, the lower floor takes you to the Caribean with the huge red and white lighthouse.
 From the BTS access, you will enter the building directly into Rome with Vespas, marble statues and plaza fountains then reach Paris on the second floor with all the French-sounding names and the Metropolitan Art Deco roofs.
 The next level, you are transported in London with the unmistakable double-decker red bus and an underground train line bigger than real.
 Some shops are actually inside both the bus and the train.